Service Desk: Definition, Tasks and Benefits

 • Documentation Management

-For which Tasks is a Service Desk helpful?
+For which tasks is a Service Desk helpful?

 A typical Service Desk manages events and service requests.
 It also takes care of communication with users.
 Specifically, an IT Service Desk is used for the following tasks: